khulnasoft/integrations-core/nvidia_triton/README.md

 ### Logs

-The Nvidia Triton integration can collect logs from the Nvidia Triton server and forward them to Datadog.
+The Nvidia Triton integration can collect logs from the Nvidia Triton server and forward them to Khulnasoft.

 <!-- xxx tabs xxx -->
 <!-- xxx tab "Host" xxx -->

-1. Collecting logs is disabled by default in the Datadog Agent.
-Enable it in your `datadog.yaml` file:
+1. Collecting logs is disabled by default in the Khulnasoft Agent.
+Enable it in your `khulnasoft.yaml` file:

    ```yaml
    logs_enabled: true